elm-community/json-extra/README.md

 Contributions are always welcome.
 Before opening a PR, it's generally a good idea to open an issue first, so we can discuss the use-cases before diving into the code.

+## Upgrading to Elm 0.19

+`date` is now `datetime` and only sucessfully decodes strings in Iso 8601 format.